The Line Between Possession and Intent

 Defending a Distribution Case

 In order to successfully convict on a drug distribution case, the prosecutor must prove that the defendant had knowledge of the distribution activity.
 This includes evidence that the drugs in question are controlled substances, as well as evidence that the defendant actively participated in process.
 To defend the case, a capable lawyer may argue that the the defendant possessed the substance solely for personal use.
 Your lawyer may also against the method of search and arrest.

-If you or a loved one is facing drug distribution or trafficking charges within the state of Florida, the skilled lawyers at our office can provide you with an aggressive defense.
+If you or a loved one is facing drug distribution or trafficking charges within the state of Florida, the skilled criminal defense lawyers at our office can provide you with an aggressive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.